WARM TEMPERATURES, MELTING SNOW, AND TRAILS GALORE—IT MUST BE TIME TO TAKE A SPRINGTIME HIKE IN BOULDER

 With over 150 miles of trails stretching in and around the Boulder area, there are plenty to choose from.
 And while not all are open just yet, due to winter’s last breath, there are a number of spectacular vistas to traverse between mid-March and early June.

-So, let’s finish lacing up those boots, grab our favorite trekking poles, and head out on these 10 springtime hikes in Boulder.
+So, let’s finish lacing up those boots, grab our favorite trekking poles, and hit the trail!
+Our Boulder real estate agents here have compiled a list of the 10 best springtime hikes in town.

 8-mile out-and-back, Difficult